Sweet Beet Market

 Our Local Selection

-We are always looking for new contributing producers, trying to round out our shelves and make the Sweet Beet as comprehensive a market as possible.
-As we develop a more comprehensive supply, our reach will expand to a statewide and even regional level, all in the effort to explore ensuring viability and food security in our local community, state of New Hampshire, and surrounding New England region.
+We are always seeking new contributing producers, trying to round out our shelves and make the Sweet Beet as comprehensive a market as possible.
+As we develop a more comprehensive supply, our reach will expand to a statewide and even regional level, all in the effort to support viability and food security in our local community, state of New Hampshire, and surrounding New England region.

 Thanks to our many contributing farms, we maintain a diverse and ever-evolving supply of local produce that changes with the seasons.
-Summer, Fall, Winter, and Spring, New Hampshire's lands are producing something, whether it be in the ground or under a high tunnel.
-Come visit us to see what’s in season today!
+One thing remains: we always have veggies, based on what’s growing!

 Fresh Baked Goods

-One of the most important items to buy locally, meat is an integral part of our marketplace.
-We have several valued meat producers who supply us with beef, chicken, lamb, and pork products.
-While the prices of our meat is likely higher than you will see at most Supermarkets, we are proud to offer humanely-raised, healthy meats and pleased to pay farmers a fair price for their efforts.
-You won't be disappointed when you choose local meat.
+Animal protein is an integral part of local production and of our marketplace.
+We have several valued meat producers who supply us with beef, lamb, pork, buffalo and poultry products.
+We are proud to offer humanely-raised meats and pleased to pay farmers a fair price for their work.
+Look for the signs on our freezer and throughout the store for info!

 Canned and Preserved Goods

-Our goal with Sweet Beet Market is to offer a consistent market channel for local producers of all kinds, from organic vegetable growers to jam-makers to cattle ranchers.
-The market is what it is thanks to 30-plus local growers and producers, from within a 30-mile radius, who committed themselves to producing quality goods.
+The market is what it is thanks to 30-plus local growers and producers from within a 30-mile radius who committed themselves to producing quality goods.
 Please visit Our Food Shed for more detailed information on our contributing producers.

 From Farm Stand...

-In the fall of 2016 an interesting opportunity presented itself: two Bradford residents and Hub enthusiasts, Mike Bauer and Mike James, bought the old Bradford Inn - a giant 10,000 square foot building that had been sitting abandoned on the corner of West Main Street for over 10 years.
+In the fall of 2016 an interesting opportunity presented itself: a small local company, Unless, LLC., bought the old Bradford Inn - a giant 10,000 square foot building that had been sitting abandoned on the corner of West Main Street for 15 years.

 It quickly became clear that this old building could be our new home, a place where we could run Sweet Beet all year long.
-We struck up a partnership with the Mikes and moved the farm stand there where it became a full-blown market.
+We struck up a partnership with Unless and moved the farm stand there where it became a full-blown market.